aicers/github-dashboard-server/README.md

 ## Usage

-Before running the app, create a toml extension file and write it in the format below.
+Before running the app, create a TOML configuration file in the following format:

 ```toml
 [web]